dex4er/terraform-eks-flux-demo/README.md

 # terraform-eks-flux-demo

-Simple demo of the application deployed in EKS cluster using Flux with OCI repository instead of Git repository.
+Demo of the application deployed in EKS cluster using Flux with OCI repository instead of Git repository.

+EKS cluster has features:

-EKS cluster is in a private network with ELB endpoints in public network and master nodes in intra network.
+- is in a private network with ELB endpoints in public network and master nodes in intra network

-EKS cluster is encrypted at rest.
+- encrypted at rest
+- has customized nodes in self-managed node group
+- supports autoscaler

 ## Usage